Movable and space-saving design elements define this creative family home in the Mission District.

 A new operable skylight above the stairs offers an alluring visual connection to the outdoors, while providing passive climate control.
 On cool days, light floods the space from above and warms the home, while on warmer days, the open skylight allows air to circulate.
 The skylight is one of the owners’ favorite part of the home—seeing the changing light through the opening, catching glimpses of the moon at night, or listening to the rain on its surface.

-Though the home had obvious midcentury charm when they found it, some of the period details were masked by architecturally incongruent additions over the years, including crown molding and a traditional fireplace mantel, details that seemed out of place within the context of the modern redesign.
-Through the renovation, the molding was taken down, as was the cast plaster mantle.
-The sleek new fireplace features a white oak custom bench made by Zack, accented by a vintage carnation milk crate from his mother’s childhood.
+Movable and space-saving design elements define this creative family home in San Francisco’s Mission District.
+A midcentury home was transformed, and through the renovation, the molding at the fireplace was taken down, as was the cast plaster mantle.
+The sleek, new, metal fireplace design features a white oak custom bench made by Zack, accented by a vintage carnation milk crate from his mother’s childhood.

 The focal point of the home’s modernized exterior is a custom, wood-and-steel entry gate designed by atelier KS and built by DeFauw Design + Fabrication, a local fabricator who also made custom closing hardware for the piece.
 Franz and Paré-Mayer paired angled cypress slats with an industrial metal frame to create the entryway.
 A few paces behind the gate, a large glass door provides direct access to the home, fulfilling the owners’ wish for an entry vestibule that would be separate from the street.
 The angled wood slats offer privacy from the exterior, while selectively allowing light to penetrate through.